jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

 * [Caffeine] to keep my Mac from going to sleep while I'm presenting or surfing
 * [Flux] to alter my laptop's screen colors to the time of day
 * [SelfControl] (Mac) and [ColdTurkey] (Win) to keep me off facebook, email, and the news when I need to be productive
-* [IFTTT] to record all my tweets and facebook posts so I can find cool articles later
+* [IFTTT] - I use facebook and twitter to share articles with friends and family.
+IFTTT records all my [tweets][ifttt-tweets] and [facebook posts][ifttt-fb] so I can keep track of interesting articles.
+  It's also setup to [cross post][ifttt-fb2tw] facebook article shares over to twitter, so I don't have to post to both accounts.
+I use the [Facebook bookmarklet][fb] to quickly post.
 * [Kindle Paperwhite][kindle] for carrying around a small library of interesting books and articles.
 The backlit screen is fantastic in low light.
 I got the 3G model which has come in handy fetching new books while